Francis-McKee/block-css/README.md

 - Ecommerce site to display products

 **Recommendations:**
-- Creating a seperate folder '/images' for all of your images
 - Instead of using links below each block image, try using the image itself as a link